Fitting regular point patterns with a hyperuniform perturbed lattice: Theoretical background

 can have infinite total variation.

-We conclude this section by proving the hyperuniformity of stationarized and independently perturbed lattices.
-These results are not new.
-For independent Gaussian perturbations, they follow from \cite{Y21}, and the arguments there can be extended to perturbations with more general distributions.
-In dimensions $d\leq 2$, hyperuniformity is also a consequence of \cite{DFHL24}.
+We conclude this section by discussing the classical examples of stationarized and independently perturbed lattices.
+The results presented below are not new.
+The hyperuniformity of stationarized lattices was established in \cite{BH24}.
+In the case of independent Gaussian perturbations, the corresponding statements follow from \cite{ST06} and \cite{Y21}, and the arguments of the latter paper can be extended to perturbations with more general distributions.
+Independent perturbations of lattices have also been studied extensively in the physics literature; see, for example, \cite{G04,H95}.
+Finally, in dimensions $d\leq 2$, the conclusions below may also be deduced from the more general results of \cite{DFHL24}.
 Nevertheless, these results are non-trivial, and a general, self-contained proof does not appear to be available in the literature.
-Since the proofs of our main results rely crucially on these facts, we include complete proofs here for the sake of a clean presentation.
-For this purpose, we make use of the Poisson's summation formula that can be found in the present form in \cite[Chapter VII.]{SW71}. \begin{lemm}[Poisson's summation formula] Let $f:\R^d \to \mathbb{C}$ be integrable and there exist $C, \delta>0$ for which $\max\{|f(x)|, |\hat{f}(x)|\}\leq \frac{C}{|x|^{d+\delta}}$ as $|x|\to \infty$.
-Then
+Since the proofs of our main results rely crucially on these facts, we include complete proofs in Section \ref{S_Proofs} for the sake of a clean presentation. \begin{lemm}[Hyperuniformity of the stationarized lattice] Let $\Xi$ be a stationarized lattice, that is the point process